araabe2/Google-Data-Analytics-Certificate-Case-Study-Bellabeat/6 Phases.md

 - Data storage: The data is stored as a **CSV**.
 - Potential issues with the data:
   - It is unclear how much consent was given to release these results for commercial usage.
-  - Self-reported Data
+  - Significant portions of the data are self-reported.
-  - Multiple columns contain unsorted multi-value answers, meaning careful and manual transformation is necessary
+  - Multiple columns contain unsorted multi-value answers, meaning careful and manual transformation is necessary.
-  -
 - Licensing: Unknown

 Dataset: https://www.kaggle.com/datasets/marius2303/ad-click-prediction-dataset/data
 - Description: The success of advertisement click through of 4000 users, certain user demographics, and categories such as time of day, advertisement placement, and prior browsing history.